tarwn/lessthandot-hugo/blogs/content/posts/2012-01-30-using-specflow-to.md

 Feature File: [View the file on BitBucket][8]

-Now it&#8217;s time to start wiring them into the Page Library calls.
+Now it's time to start wiring them into the Page Library calls.

 ## Wiring in the Browser

 When each scenario runs, we want it to start clean with a fresh browser instance.
 This is similar to how the existing [TestFixtureBase][9] works, so we can reuse that object with a few tweaks.
-The challenge with the SpecFlow scenarios is that I will be reusing steps in several different features and I don&#8217;t want several different browsers to open based on which class is instantiated to make a coded step definition available.
+The challenge with the SpecFlow scenarios is that I will be reusing steps in several different features and I don't want several different browsers to open based on which class is instantiated to make a coded step definition available.
 Also, unlike the current interface tests that execute inside a single method, the fact that we are running tests across multiple methods will make it trickier to keep track of the current page instance.

 Based on coding up several earlier SpecFlow steps, I ended up with a base class for my step definitions that helped resolve both of these issues, while also providing some properties to help improve readability.